jha-ayush/COVID-financial-portfolio-analysis/exec_summary.md

 Price/Returns Data: users can choose any ticker from a wide range of indexes and obtain the price/returns data for that ticker.

-Statistics/Visualizations/Tearsheets: users can easily analyze and visualize their findings in the form of a multitude of statistics, graphs and pyfolio tearsheets.
+Statistics/Visualizations/Tearsheets: users can easily analyze and visualize tickers in the form of a multitude of statistics, graphs and pyfolio tearsheets.

 Email Functionality: users can easily contact the platform founders right from the site!